Golem-Base/rust-sdk/README.md

 ## Overview

 This SDK provides multiple layers for sending transactions:
-- Use `GolemBaseClient` for high-level operations such as creating, updating, or deleting entities.
+- Use `ArkivClient` for high-level operations such as creating, updating, or deleting entities.
 - Use `Account` for account-centric and lower-level transaction control.
 - Advanced users can construct and submit raw Ethereum transactions directly using the types and helpers re-exported from `Alloy`.